Senior Softball-USA is dedicated to providing the best umpires in the sport.

 • Violations are live calls.

-• A runner's foot must be in contact with the scoring line, or over the scoring line and down to score the run prior to the catcher
+• A runner's foot must be in contact with the scoring line or scoring plate, or over the scoring line and down to score the run prior to the catcher catching the ball.

 • All plays at home are force outs.

-• When a runner passes the commitment line, they must continue.
+• When a runner has a foot down on or down beyond the commitment line, they must continue home.

 • If they retreat back over it, it is a live ball out.